squadrun/api-docs/source/includes/_authentication.md

     "scope": "read write"
 }
 ```
+All the API requests to SQUAD are authenticated via `Bearer` auth.

 Use this API to generate an access token that can be used for authentication in subsequent API requests.